anhuiyang/CV/README.md

 **Crowe Horwath - ACCA Firm** (Sep 2013 – Aug 2014)
 Bookkeeper, Taichung, Taiwan
-- Managed bookkeeping for diversity of corporations in manufacturing, healthcare, and galery
+- Managed bookkeeping for diverse corporations in manufacturing, healthcare, and galery
 - Achieved high on-time rate and accuracy on VAT and payroll taxes filing
 - Generated financial statements and filed corporate income tax
 - Kept track of assets and calculated depreciation and amortization